browserengineering/book/book/invalidation.md

 ![Figure 4: Example after skipping layout traversal.](examples/example16-input-skip-traverse.png)
 :::

-However, in Figure 4 I also traced paint, to show you why `render` overall is still about 230 ms. (Making a browser fast requires optimizing everything!
-I won't implement it, but paint can be made a lot faster too---see Exercise 16-10.)
+However, Figure 4 shows that `paint` is still slow, and `render` overall is still about 230 ms. Making a browser fast requires optimizing everything!
+I won't implement it, but paint can be made a lot faster too---see Exercise 16-10.

 [^other-phases]:  It might also be pretty laggy on large pages due to the composite--raster--draw cycle being fairly slow, depending on which exercises you